-• Students will acquire knowledge and skills needed for the profession as demonstrated by earning grades of B or better and at a minimum maintain an overall
+- Students will acquire knowledge and skills needed for the profession as demonstrated by earning grades of B or better and at a minimum maintain an overall grade point average of 3.00 to remain in good academic standing. - Successfully complete first- and second-year clinical performance-based evaluations (reflected in grade for clinical practicum). - Pass the comprehensive examination in the fifth semester. - Complete all didactic coursework (with overall GPA of 3.0 or higher and no more than 2 "C" course grades). - Complete the required research credits. - Consistently meets professional standards as rated by peers, faculty, staff, and community partners in the professional practice section of Calipso (minimally 3.0 on a 5.0 scale), meet the four professional attributes listed as Met/Not Met in Calipso, and as in Appendix C. - Adhere to the academic integrity policy [CHP Scholastic Dishonesty Policy (01.00.02) and follow the Student Code of Conduct Policy (2.2.14)]. - Contribute to an environment that values each individual including patients, classmates, instructors, and staff, following the federal civil rights law, Title IX, the CHP/ASP

-- grade point average of 3.00 to remain in good academic standing. - Successfully complete first- and second-year clinical performance-based evaluations (reflected in grade for clinical practicum). - Pass the comprehensive examination in the fifth semester. - Complete all didactic coursework (with overall GPA of 3.0 or higher and no more than 2 "C" course grades). - Complete the required research credits. - Consistently meets professional standards as rated by peers, faculty, staff, and community partners in the professional practice section of Calipso (minimally 3.0 on a 5.0 scale), meet the four professional attributes listed as Met/Not Met in Calipso, and as in Appendix C. - Adhere to the academic integrity policy [CHP Scholastic Dishonesty Policy (01.00.02) and follow the CHP Student Conduct and Discipline Policy (02.15.01)]. - Contribute to an environment that values each individual including patients, classmates, instructors, and staff, following the federal civil rights law, Title IX, the CHP/ASP Professionalism policies (Non-Cognitive Performance Standards, 02.00.02) as well as the ASP Statement of Solidarity.
+Professionalism policies (CHP Student Academic Professional Standards, 02.00.02) as well as the ASP Statement of Solidarity.